Wearing Bras: The Hidden Truth

 Yet, as bras became more ingrained in society, questions about their necessity and impact began to arise.
 Today, a growing number of women are opting to go braless or #brafree, embracing comfort and personal freedom over social convention.

-Health Implications: Lymphatic Flow and Muscle Atrophy
+Health Implications of Wearing Bras: Lymphatic Flow and Muscle Atrophy

 One of the most debated health concerns surrounding bras is their potential to obstruct lymphatic flow, leading to toxin build-up.
 The lymphatic system, responsible for filtering out waste and supporting the immune system, could be compromised by tight, restrictive bras—particularly the ones with metal wires.
 Some studies, including one led by the French doctor Jean-Denis Rouillon, suggest that regular bra-wearing may contribute to sagging breasts by weakening the muscles that naturally support breast tissue.
 Women who did not wear bras in Rouillon's study experienced less sagging due to muscle development around the breast area.